Field of Study

 Students will study a variety of economic theories and analyze their practical applications in the real world.
 In the first semester, course topics include the product market (including forces of supply and demand), factor/resource markets (including labor and capital), and competition/market structures.

 In the second semester, students will study the economic systems that are the foundation to understanding national, regional, and global economies.
 Macroeconomic theories are introduced next, followed by the application of money creation and economic growth.
 The importance of fiscal and monetary policy on national economies is evaluated, and theories and formulas are applied to macroeconomic issues.
-Lastly, the course covers the foreign exchange and trade markets.
+Finally, the course covers the foreign exchange and trade markets.

-Students successfully completing this course will be prepared to take both the AP Macroeconomics and AP Microeconomics exams as offered by the College Board in May of each year.
+Students successfully completing this course will be prepared to take both the AP Macroeconomics and AP Microeconomics exams as offered by the College Board in May each year.

 Students will complete activities, assignments, and assessments that involve analytical thinking, mathematical reasoning ability, and sketching and interpreting graphs.
 Timely submission of student work and frequent communication with the instructor are essential for success in the course.